brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 layout: singlepost
 tags: post
 title: "A normal person’s guide to static websites"
-#subtitle: "Advice from a semi-normal old web geek"
 description: "Want to have a website of your own but having trouble figuring out how to proceed?
 Here’s some help."
 author: Bryce Wray
 date: 2020-09-22T16:35:00-05:00